When Not To Be on a Ketogenic Diet

 High Level Athletes

-If you are a high level athlete that is competing in Cross-Fit, triathlons, iron-man, long-distance runs, soccer, basketball and football than the ketogenic diet may be challenging.
+If you are a high level athlete that is competing in Cross-Fit, triathlons, iron-man, long-distance runs, soccer, basketball and football then the ketogenic diet may be challenging.
 When you are working your body at an extremely high level of activity, you need more calories and quick fuel that is immediately available in your muscle and liver.

 A ketogenic diet for a high level athlete can be incredible but it is much tougher to follow and the risk of adrenal insult is higher than someone who is doing a smaller load of exercise.